Lookouts are often better situated to notice the cumulative changes of fire behavior.

 - Experienced firefighter.

-- Solid knowledge of fire behavior and ability to recognize and monitor other environmental hazards.
+- Solid knowledge of fire behavior and the ability to recognize and monitor other environmental hazards.

 - Knowledge of crew locations, escape and safety locations, and trigger points.